kanidm/kanidm/kanidm_book/src/intro.md

 Due to this model, and the design of Kanidm to centre the device and to have more per-service credentials, workflows and automation are added or designed to reduce human handling.
-An example of this is the use of QR codes with deployment profiles to automatically enrol wireless credentials.
+An example of this is the use of QR codes with deployment profiles to automatically enroll wireless credentials.